Errors and Omissions Insurance for Colorado Businesses

 In Colorado, even small professional mistakes can trigger lawsuits or licensing delays — especially if you don’t have E&O insurance.

-Errors and Omissions (E&O) Insurance protects businesses when a client claims you maade a mistake.
+Errors and Omissions (E&O) Insurance protects businesses when a client claims you made a mistake.
 This includes professional errors, missed deadlines, bad advice, or failure to deliver services.

 If you give advice, offer a service, or sign contracts, you probably need it.
 Many professions in Colorado require it by law or contract.